 Experts are now saying that most important factors in preventative medicine are nutrition, quality relationships, and exercise.
 However, the majority of Americans don’t eat healthily nor do they exercise.
 The fact that most of us are following the Standard American Diet (SAD) and not exercising goes a long way towards explaining why our healthcare system is broken and why we spend billions of dollars on pharmaceutical drugs every year.

 About a month ago, I shared Tips for Healthy Dieting.
-Here are some insights I’ve developed over the years, going from someone who hated exercise to someone who relishes it:
+Here are some insights I’ve developed over the years, going from someone who hated exercise to someone who loves it.

 Choose exercise that you love

 When I was younger, my exercise routine used to be going to the gym where I’d run on a treadmill and lift weights.
 I hated how sterile the gym was, and how boring and monotonous the activities were.
 I dreaded going and on the days I actually went, it felt like the worst part of my day.
 Finally, I decided that I had had enough and I was only going to do exercises that I actually enjoyed doing.
 At the time, those were walking and yoga.
 Later that year, I discovered hot yoga and a few years later I started spinning.
 I haven’t ever since stepped foot in the gym, and to this day I refuse to do exercise that I don’t enjoy.

 Exercise should make you feel grateful for being alive, not like you’re being slowly tortured.
 You can experiment with yoga, spinning, zumba, kickboxing, swimming, power walking, trail walking, etc. to find what resonates with you.

 In addition to walking, one of the best and most overlooked workouts, I’d recommend trying classes because the group energy is motivating and the instructors inspire you to work harder.
 That said, not all instructors are for everyone, so you may need to try several out to find the ones that are the best fit for you.